AdrianOrcik/HowTo/README.md

 ---------

-<details><summary>How we prototyped new UI screens faster?</summary>
+<details><summary>How to prototype faster new UI screens?</summary>

-:pencil: How we prototyped new UI screens faster?
+:pencil: How we prototype faster new UI screens?
 ---------
 :warning: Issue
   ---------
 - A lot of popups need to be updated depending on the game state
 - We didn't have an official pipeline on how don't do screens manually and reduce the duplicity of similar prefabs
-- Our pipeline forced us to build similar prefabs and reference to screens
+- Our pipeline forced us to build similar prefabs and reference them to screens

 :bulb: Solution
   ---------
-- Create a modular UI prefab-based system that is able to build UI screens defined by code run time
+- Create a modular UI prefab-based system able to build UI screens defined by code even in run time
 - Prefab holder keep references on unified prefabs based on category such as atomic, groups, popups
 - Ability to define screen template and change runtime depends on our needs and game states

 :white_check_mark: Features
   ---------
-- Modular UI prefabs
+- Modularity and flexibility of UI screens
-- Popups generated based on code script
+- Popups generated based on the scripts or editor
 - Runtime initialization
 - Prefab caching